Skip to main content

 • second cancers (new types of cancer)

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the long-term effects cancer treatment can have on your child.
-For more information, see Late Effects of Treatment for Childhood Cancer.
+Learn more about Late Effects of Treatment for Childhood Cancer.

 • Updated: